clux/magic-forest/README.md

 Pre-allocation of the list in `mutate` turned out to be slightly faster under `python`, but somehow slower under `pypy`, go figure.

+#### Ruby
+Surprisingly performs better than default python even when using the class construct.
+Python had to migrate away from that to maintain some semblance of speed.

+Using `to_s` method as `uniq` condition couldn't manage to make it use the equality operators in a sensible way.
+I don't know ruby though.

 #### Node
 Lands bang in the middle of the two python implementations.
 Solid effort for having to implement its own duplicate element filter.